 The Bible and Divorce: My Understanding

-I’m intuitively on the side of mercy, but I continue to read scholarly studies on the subject, wanting to understand God's heart on this issue.
-David Instone-Brewer’s Divorce and Remarriage in the Church: Biblical Solutions for Pastoral Realities makes sense to me.
-He writes, “My hope is that the church will rediscover the biblical principles that divorce should occur only when marriage vows are broken and that only the wronged partner may decide whether this will happen.”
-He believes, “… no one should divorce unless there are serious grounds for it.”
+I’m intuitively on the side of mercy, but I continue to read scholarly studies on the subject, wanting to understand God's heart.
+David Instone-Brewer’s book, Divorce and Remarriage in the Church: Biblical Solutions for Pastoral Realities, makes sense to me.
+He writes, “My hope is that the church will rediscover the biblical principles that divorce should occur only when marriage vows are broken and that only the wronged partner may decide whether this will happen."

 There were no debates about the validity of neglect and abuse as grounds for divorce in any ancient Jewish literature, for the same reason that there are none about the oneness of God: these principles were unanimously agreed on.
 Rather than indicating that Jesus did not accept the validity of divorce for neglect and abuse, his silence about it highlights the fact that he did accept it, like all other Jews at that time.

 This acceptance of abuse and neglect as grounds for divorce indicates that those actions fall under the heading of marital unfaithfulness, as mentioned by Jesus in Matthew 5:32.
 A husband who neglects or abuses his wife is being unfaithful to her every bit as much as through sexual infidelity.
 The same applies to the wife.
 I also found his look at the concept of “covenant” to be enlightening.
 You may want to get a copy of Instone-Brewer's book to read more.